Table of Contents

 Strict Liability

-Under strict liability, dog owners are liable for a victim’s injury and damages, regardless of the dog’s prior aggressive behavior or the owner’s knowledge of it.
+Under strict liability, dog owners are typically liable for a victim’s injury and damages, regardless of the dog’s prior aggressive behavior or the owner’s knowledge of it.
 As the victim, you don’t have to prove negligence.
-The California Civil Code dictates this is applicable whether you were bitten in a public place or private setting, including the dog owner’s property.
+The California Civil Code dictates that this is applicable whether you were bitten in a public place or a private setting, including the dog owner’s property.

 Most cases involving dog bites are covered by strict liability, but there are certain exceptions: